See the National Geographic photo assignments that Kristian Bertel has participated in – Read the story about his photographs here…

 Everyone wants it just as the Indian woman in the city photo above, but very few people really say they are lucky.
 It is often just a matter of perception.
 We explain what happiness is and how you can find your own happiness.
 There are instructions to be happy, some people claim to have leased the luck, others wish they had it.
 But basically, one question must first be answered in order to track down the phenomenon of luck.

 ”Happiness is basically nothing but the courageous will to live by accepting the conditions of life”, was how the French writer Maurice Barrès once defined the term ‘happiness’.
 Describing subjectively influenced and perceived happiness in a definition as an objective thing is simply impossible.
 But tried in ancient times people to capture the happiness and its backgrounds.
 Today, it is generally believed that one is a blacksmith by heart and happiness is the interplay of deliberately made decisions and coincidences.
-In psychology, happiness is a mental or emotional state of well-being which can be defined by, among others, positive or pleasant emotions ranging from contentment to intense joy.

 Demands for being happy are rising